 The Agency records investment transactions based on settlement date.
-Realised gain or loss on financial assets and financial liabilities at fair value through profit or loss is determined on the average cost basis.
+Realised gain or loss on financial assets and financial liabilities at FVTPL is determined on the average cost basis.

 (g) Taxation

 In accordance with Section 28 of the Act, the Agency is exempt from the payment of all taxes, levies and licence fees on its income and operations and from the payment of all taxes, duties and rates on its property and documents.
 Taxes payable by the Agency pertain to payroll taxes.
 Certain investment income may be subject to withholding taxes at its source from the country of origin.